FAQs

 • What is the average lifespan of an HVAC system?

-HVAC systems generally last between 8 to 12 years.
-However, in coastal regions, the system's lifespan may be reduced due to environmental conditions.
+On average, HVAC systems last between eight and 12 years.
+However, in coastal areas, the lifespan may be shorter due to environmental factors.
+Be sure to get in touch with us if you need AC repair services.

 • How often should I have my HVAC system serviced?